geoboom/facemask-workshop/README.md

 ## Cloning this repo

+1. Ensure you have the **latest system packages**.
-1. Open up terminal (wsl terminal for Windows) and type `sudo apt update && sudo apt upgrade`.
-This ensures you have the **latest system packages**.
+    1. (For Windows/Linux) Open up terminal (wsl terminal for Windows) and type `sudo apt update && sudo apt upgrade`.
+    2. (For Mac) Open up terminal and type `brew update && brew upgrade`.
 2. Run `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git` to **clone this repo**.
    - **Troubleshooting:** if you get a `git command not found` error, run `sudo apt install git` first then try cloning the repo again.
 3. Run `ls` and you should see a folder called `facemask-workshop`.